urboob21/urboob21.github.io/content/posts/eclipse-project.md

 ---
 author: "Phong Nguyen"
-title: "Eclipse Project"
+title: "Eclipse Platform Plug-in Development"
 date: "2025-02-05"
-description: "Eclipse Project."
+description: "Platform Plug-in Developer Guide."
 tags: ["eclipse"]   #tags search
 FAcategories: ["syntax"]    #The category of the post, similar to tags but usually for broader classification.
 FAseries: ["Themes Guide"]    #indicates that this post is part of a series of related posts